bodo-ai/Bodo/docs/source/pandas.rst

 Function application, GroupBy & Window:

 * :meth:`pandas.Series.apply` (`convert_dtype` not supported yet)

+  - `func` argument can be a function (e.g. lambda), a jit function, or a constant string.
+    Constant strings must refer to a supported Series method or Numpy ufunc.

 * :meth:`pandas.Series.map` (only the `arg` argument, which should be a function or dictionary)
 * :meth:`pandas.Series.groupby` (pass array to `by` argument, or level=0 with regular Index, `sort=False` and `observed=True` are set by default)